oracle/rwloadsim/docs/ERRORLIST.md

 directive shown is ignored.
 It will be used when executing the generated executable.

+### RWL-319 warning: "The '%s' feature is not available on %s"
+You are using a feature that not (currently) is available on your Operating System.
+If you find a way to enable it, please provide a fix as a github merge request.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it